WebAssembly/website/news/2025-03-27-spectec/index.md

 That was not the case before,
-and indeed, while developing SpecTec, we discovered numerous bugs in the hand-crafted prose, and there are probably many more we didn’t spot.
+and indeed, while developing SpecTec, we discovered numerous bugs in the hand-crafted prose, and there are probably many more we didn't spot.
 With SpecTec, a wide range of brainless spec bugs becomes impossible, some by construction, some because we can run it against the test suite.
 (Caveat: The meta interpreter currently calls out to the Wasm reference interpreter for decoding and validation; hence this only tells us something about execution.